curious-containers/cc-server/docs/admin.rst

 Docker Swarm (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^

+*Please note, that the following information is only valid for the standalone Docker Swarm software.
+The new* `swarm mode <https://docs.docker.com/engine/swarm/>`__ *of the docker-engine is NOT supported.*

 CC-Server supports Docker Swarm for cluster computing.
 The instructions for setting up Docker Swarm vary depending on the underlying infrastructure.
 It is advised to read the official `Docker Swarm documentation <https://docs.docker.com/swarm/overview/>`__.